Retraction, Correction and Withdrawal Policy

 2.3 Correction Process

-• Requests may be initiated by authors, readers, editors, or institutions
+Requests for correction may be submitted by authors, readers, editors, or institutions.

-• The editorial team assesses the nature and impact of the issue
+The editorial team will assess the nature and impact of the issue and may request clarification or supporting information from the authors.

 2.4 Publication and Linking of Corrections

-• A correction notice is published and linked to the original article
+Correction notices will be published and linked to the original article.

-• The original article may be updated with a clear indication of the correction
+The original article may be updated with a clear indication that a correction has been issued.

 3. Withdrawal Policy